AamirAlam/zama-api-console/README.md

 ### Login Credentials

-Use any email/password combination to access the application (authentication is simulated for demo purposes).
+Use guest login button to access the application (authentication is simulated for demo purposes).

 ## Data & Synthetic Data Generation